Emperor Ichijō

 Emperor Ichijō (一条天皇, Ichijō-tennō) was the 66th emperor of Japan, according to the traditional order of succession.

 Ichijō's reign spanned the years from 986 to 1011.

 Biography

-Before he ascended to the Chrysanthemum Throne, his personal name (imina) was Kanehito-shinnō (懐仁).
+Before he ascended to the Chrysanthemum Throne, his personal name (imina) was Yasuhito-shinnō (懐仁).

 Kanehito-shinnō was the first son of Emperor En'yū and Fujiwara no Senshi, a daughter of Fujiwara no Kaneie.
 Since there are no documented siblings, it is supposed that he was an only child.

 Ichijō had five Empresses or Imperial consorts and five Imperial sons and daughters.

 Events of Ichijō's life

 His reign coincided with the culmination of Heian period culture and the apex of the power of the Fujiwara clan.
 He ascended to the throne after a period of political instability that began within the Fujiwara clan after they successfully eliminated the Minamoto clan as a political rival.
 The internal power struggle that ensued within the Fujiwara saw the untimely ends of three emperors.
 Ichijō had been appointed crown prince under Emperor Kazan in 984.
 Two years later, after Emperor Kazan abdicated in 986, Ichijō ascended to the throne at the age of six.
 The young Emperor Ichijō was under the influence of his uncle Fujiwara no Michinaga from the start of his reign, though Michinaga's true ascent to political dominance did not begin until 995 after the deaths of his older brothers and the exile of his political rival and nephew, Korechika.

 These events took place during the Kanna era (see Japanese era name nengō 年号), after Emperor Kazan abdicated.
 The succession (senso) was received by a cousin, the son of his father's younger brother.